Haru-Lab-Space/ACIIDS-2024/README.md

 ### Introduction

 This paper proposes a multi-level, multi-scale attention model based on external knowledge.
-The model reasonably mimicked the prediction process of doctors by exploiting general to detailed correlations in the input data.git
+The model reasonably mimicked the prediction process of doctors by exploiting general to detailed correlations in the input data.

 #### Requirements